25th August 2014

 Despite massive objection to the development, the application received 889 objections and 9 in support, permission was granted and work can now resume at the site.

-The grounds of the claim issued at the High Court yesterday (11 June 2014) lists a number of objections to the decision to grant planning permission and details repeated unsatisfactory communications with Cuadrilla Balcombe Limited.
+Lawyers, Leigh Day, who are representing FFBRA, initiated the judicial review process citing a number of objections to the decision to grant planning permission and detailed repeated unsatisfactory communications with Cuadrilla Balcombe Limited.

-In response to one letter from the Leigh Day, asking for information about the likely timetable for the development, Cuadrilla replied: "At this stage we do not consider it appropriate for our confidential business plans and work schedules to be disclosed to you or your clients."
+In response to one letter from the law firm, asking for information about the likely timetable for the development, Cuadrilla replied: "At this stage we do not consider it appropriate for our confidential business plans and work schedules to be disclosed to you or your clients."

 A pre-action letter was sent on 16 May 2014 to the Council and copied to Cuadrilla setting out the ways in which FFBRA considered the planning permission to be unlawful.

 These include objections to Cuadrilla's conduct during the operation of its previous activities in Balcombe including allegations of non-compliance with conditions in the past.

 The grounds of claim also consider the relevance of the scale of local opposition and alleges that the Council's' insistence that the number of